-The Faculty consists the Schools of Civil Engineering, Electrical Engineering and Computer Science, Mechanical and Industrial Engineering, Nuclear Engineering, Surveying and the Centres for Biomedical Engineering and Remote Sensing.
+The Faculty consists the Schools of Civil Engineering, Electrical Engineering and Computer Science, Mechanical and Industrial Engineering, Surveying and the Centres for Biomedical Engineering, Manufacturing and Automation, and Safety Science.
+The Faculty is also closely associated with the Centres for Remote Sensing and Waste Management which are joint enterprises of the Faculties of Engineering and Applied Science.